eajomoc2030-cute/Schedify/README.md

 # Schedify
-**Schedify** is a simple, intuitive, and user-friendly weekly organizer designed for students.
-It helps manage academic responsibilities and personal activities in one place, making it easy to track deadlines, mark tasks as done, and stay organized throughout the week.
+**Schedify** is a simple, intuitive, and user-friendly task organizer designed for students.
+It helps manage academic responsibilities and personal activities in one place, making it easy to track deadlines, mark tasks as done, and stay organized.

 ## Features
 - **Add Tasks Easily:** Quickly add both academic and non-academic tasks.